vikramhemchandar/AWS-MERN-Application-Deployment/README.md

 ## MERN deployment on AWS Cloud

 ## Project Description
-The project is to deploy a Travel Memory application using the MERN stack (MongoDB,  Express.js, React and Node.js)  on AWS EC2 instances using different Application Load Balancers for frontend and backend services, and storing the data in the Mongo Database ensuring scalable architecture
+The project is to deploy a Travel Memory application using the MERN stack (MongoDB,  Express.js, React and Node.js)  on AWS EC2 instances using different Application Load Balancers for frontend and backend services, and storing the data in the Mongo Database ensuring scalable architecture.

 ## Requirements
 1. Mongo DB Connection String